Help with Overcoming Social Anxiety

-My own story
+My own story of overcoming social anxiety

 The symptoms of social anxiety are covered on the ‘Anxiety Explained‘ page.
 Here I want to share my own story of how I managed to overcome social anxiety, as so many people can become socially crippled when meeting and talking with others.

 Before I suffered with anxiety I was a very happy and confident person.
 Social situations never bothered me in the slightest.
 I would not say I could talk in front of a thousand people, but generally I was pretty confident and had little trouble with social situations.

 When anxiety first hit me, I worried continuously about what was causing the sensations I was feeling.
 I thought deeply, day in, day out, trying to figure a way out of my own personal hell.
 With this extra worry and stress on my already tired mind and body, I began to feel more anxious than ever.
 Not only that, but by being so concerned about myself daily, I was beginning to feel detached from my surroundings and my anxiety consumed me.

 This feeling of detachment made it very hard for me to hold a conversation and I became very self-aware, distant and felt odd.
 I would hardly be listening to or engaging in the conversation and would feel quite detached from it, which led to me either wanting to run away from the situation or babbling as I tried to hide how I felt.
 All I wanted to do was get it over with and I used to get some very strange looks at times.
 I would also avoid eye contact and just wanted to escape.